-Once on the ground the enemy could be struck once again or controlled with a jujitsu lock.
+Once on the ground, the enemy could be struck once again or controlled with a jujitsu lock.
 Unlike the majority of traditional systems, Kajukenbo relies heavily on combination techniques.
-These mix strategies are organized so that each approach will set up the next by following the reaction of the aggressor’s body.
-Although some martial artists may explain this as overkill, Forbach feels that an attacker might not be dropped in one strongly focused blow.
+These mixed strategies are organized so that each approach will set up the next by following the reaction of the aggressor’s body.
+Although some martial artists may explain this as overkill, Forbach feels that an attacker might not be dropped with one strongly focused blow.

 For that reason, the theory behind Kajukenbo is that it is much better to counter with a multitude of strategies that can be ended when the danger does not exist than to count on one method and discover that it is inadequate.